LittleYoung1017/ASL2.0/README.md

-ASL is a common diagram for audio splicing detection and localization. this is a LCNN common diagram.
+ASL is a common diagram for audio splicing detection and localization. this is a LCNN+LSTM model.

 ## Data preprocessing
 ```
-python downsample.py
+python downsampling_mfcc_lfcc_concat2.py
 ```

 ## Train